JJYSTEM/jiaojiaoye/markdowns/cvae4hri_final.md

 </p>

-This work was completed by Jiaojiao Ye as the master thesis in 2019-2020.
-[The thesis is online](https://github.com/JiaojiaoYe1994/jiaojiaoye.github.com/blob/master/posts/paper/Sequence_model_for_hri.pdf).
+This work was completed by Jiaojiao Ye as the researcher student.